javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 // 1. call to for..of initially calls this
 range[Symbol.iterator] = function() {

-  // 2. ...it returns the iterator:
+  // ...it returns the iterator object:
-  return {
+  // 2.
+Onward, for..of works only with this iterator, asking it for next values return {
     current: this.from,
     last: this.to,